Truex outlasts teammate Hamlin to win again at Martinsville

 The accident started when Kyle Busch and Chris Buescher got together exiting Turn 2.

-Daniel Saurez also was involved, and rode around the oval to the entrance to Turn 1, climbed out of his car when it caught fire and walked away as it burst into flames.
+Daniel Suarez also was involved, and rode around the oval to the entrance to Turn 1, climbed out of his car when it caught fire and walked away as it burst into flames.

 UP NEXT